-- As further directions, an open question asked by Donagi et al. in the paper "(0,2) Quantum Cohomology" published in Proceedings of Symposia in Pure Mathematics, Vol 85, 2012, concern the computation of the quantum sheaf cohomology for other sheafs than the tangent bundle. - Of course, the above constructed stable omalous bundles are good candidates for such a computation. - Moreover, due to the range of their ranks, less than 7, this question is very interesting viewing the following:
+- As further directions, an open question asked by Donagi et al. in the paper "(0,2) Quantum Cohomology" published in Proceedings of Symposia in Pure Mathematics, Vol 85, 2012, concern the computation of the quantum sheaf cohomology for other sheaves than deformations of the tangent bundle. - Of course, the above constructed stable omalous bundles are good candidates for such a computation. - Moreover, due to the range of their ranks, less than 7, this question is very interesting viewing the following: